Emotion Decoder

 I was testing a simple search assistant, and I typed, “Can you find places to eat that aren’t fast food?”
 What I got back?
 A list of every burger joint and fried chicken spot in the area.
 Not helpful.
 Turns out, the poor bot was using the bag-of-words model—an early natural language processing (NLP) method where words are stripped of context and treated like isolated tokens.
 It saw “food” and ignored the nuance of “not fast.”

-That’s when I started digging into semantic models—and things got a whole lot smarter.
-Enter Word2Vec and GloVe.
-These models ditched isolated keywords and instead mapped words into a multidimensional mathematical space where relationships actually mattered.
+That’s when I started digging into semantic models and things got a whole lot smarter.
+Word2Vec and GloVe changed the game, they ditched the idea of isolated keywords and instead mapped words into a multidimensional mathematical space where relationships actually mattered.
 The now-iconic example?
 King – Man + Woman = Queen.
 It shattered the old methods.
-Suddenly, AI wasn’t just reading—it was connecting meaning.
+Suddenly, AI wasn’t just reading.
+It was connecting meaning across dimensions in ways the old keyword-based systems never could.

 This was the tipping point that led to natural language understanding.
 Instead of reacting to keywords, systems began interpreting meaning based on context and relationships.
 (Think of how even your phone keyboard guesses what you’re typing before you finish—spooky, but spot on.)